swyxio/jamstack-jumpstart/notes-4hr/02 - Intro to Gatsby.md

 Gatsby doesn't have a prescribed way of creating layouts like Next.js has `_app.js` and `_document.js`.
 It's just regular ol' React components on a page.

-While Gatsby _does_ have the concept of themes currently in testing, it is nothing extra past what we learn today.
-Just the ability to take everything we learn today and put it into a re-usable, composable package.

 Let's go ahead and make a `components/layout.js` component.

 > Tip: Unlike `src/pages`, `src/components` isn't a "magic directory".
 You can name it whatever you like.